Aider-AI/aider/examples/semantic-search-replace.md

-# Semantic search & replace code with aider and gpt-4
+# Semantic search & replace code with aider

 In this chat transcript, the user asks to modify a series of function calls.